-You cannot figure out your budget right before the day you start working on your next event.
-And by figuring out, I don’t mean estimating how much it’s going to take, but estimating how many resources you have and how much funding can be expected from them for your next event.
-Build closer relationships with banks, business partners, and sponsors so that you don’t fall short of resources when you plan out a budget.
+These points may sound like MBA crash course courses, so here goes.
+You cannot figure out your event budget right before the day you start working on your next event.
+And by figuring out, it does not mean estimating how much it’s going to take, but estimating how many resources you have and how much sponsorship can be generated from them.

 The one way to stay ahead of your competitors is by keeping an eye on everything that’s new in the industry.
 If you’re too rigid with your strategies, you might not be able to reel in a fresh audience.
-One way to ensure this is by subscribing to the Yapsody Blog, which is consistently updated with marketing tips and trends for event presenters.
-Also, look out for trending topics and hashtags on Twitter, and try to incorporate them into your strategies to appeal to a larger audience.
+One way to ensure this is by subscribing to our Yapsody Blog, which is updated with event management, event marketing, branding, social media trends, and industry insights.

-Another point that could give direction to changes is feedback.
-Feedback from your previous attendees, team members, speakers, sponsors, and even other event presenters can help you single out everything that needs to be tackled and everything that needs to be highlighted.
+Also keep track of feedback from your previous attendees, team members, speakers, sponsors that can help you single out everything that needs to be tackled and everything that needs to be highlighted.

 Now, that’s a line you’d probably paste at the back of your bathroom door, but that doesn’t stop it from making sense, does it?
-I spoke about changing your strategy in the previous point, and I’ll focus on it a bit more.
-Of course, noticing trends and incorporating them works, but you should also look back on your successes and failures and see how you can extract lessons from them to spice up the marketing strategy for your next event.
-And hey, don’t shy away from tactics that seem risky, because they might just be the game-changers for you.
-At the same time, make sure they’re calculated risks.
+Of course, noticing social media trends and incorporating them works, but you should also look back on your successes and failures and see how you can extract lessons from them to enhance your event marketing strategy.